maximusrome/Connect4AI/README.md

-# Connect4 AI Tournment
+# Connect4 AI Tournament

 > This is a python-based Connect4 game engine and GUI that supports both human and AI players.
 The implemented AI agents are: Random Agent, Minimax + alpha-beta pruning, Heuristic Search, Monte Carlo Tree Search, and Deep Q Reinforcement Learning.

 ## Content

-In the connect4Playground you can instantiaten the following game types:
+In the connect4Playground you can instantiate the following game types:

 1. Human v Human
 2. Human v AI